Father's Day bank massacre: Arrest and trial of James King

 The ensuing police investigation involved more than forty FBI agents and two dozen detectives.
 Investigators were baffled as to why the robber never filled the entire satchel with cash, and only stole approximately $200,000 – a mere 10% of the more than $2 million available in the cash room and vault.
 They also did not understand why he murdered the four guards, but left the other bank employees unharmed, since the guards were unarmed and did not present any more of a threat than the other employees at the scene.
 Police quickly determined the man could not have been bank Vice President Robert Bardwell, the name the robber used to gain entry at the freight elevator, as the real Bardwell was vacationing in the mountains with his family at the time.

 From the beginning of the robbery investigation, authorities suspected that the killer was associated in some way with the bank.
 There was also some suspicion that the robber may have been a police officer due to having fired eighteen rounds, a standard load carried by officers on duty.
 Investigators questioned current and former bank employees until narrowing their search to James King, a retired Denver police officer and a former guard at the bank.
 After retiring from the Denver Police Department in 1986, King worked as a part-time guard at the bank between 1989 and 1990, leaving the job ten months before the robbery.
 King and his wife had declared bankruptcy a year after he retired from the force, and still had substantial debt in 1991, including $25,000 in credit card bills.
 King was arrested on the evening of July 4, 1991.
 A search of his house found no physical evidence connecting him to the robbery.
 The only suspicious things found were a detailed map of the bank building interior in a folder marked "plans", and five phony ID cards, containing King's picture with different aliases.
 These phony ID cards would be suppressed by a judge and not included as evidence in his trial, on grounds that it was never established King had ever used them in any illegal activity, nor could they be connected in any way to the robbery and murders.

 A jury of seven men, five women and two alternates was chosen on the morning of May 19, 1992.
 The trial began the same day in the afternoon.

-The prosecution's case
+Prosecution case

 Denver Deputy District Attorney Bill Buckley led the prosecution against King.
 The prosecution contended that several pieces of circumstantial and eyewitness evidence pointed to King's role in the crime.
 The arguments presented by the prosecution included: